E-Mtz/E-Mtz/README.md

 # 😄 Hey, I'm Esteban

-I'm a student currently majoring in Computer Science at The University of Texas Rio Grande Valley.
+I'm an undergraduate student currently majoring in Computer Science at The University of Texas Rio Grande Valley.
 I graduated from South Texas College with an Associate's Degree in Computer Science I enjoy solving complex programming problems and expanding my skillset.
 Currently, I'm learning how to work with Databases!

 ---